 A high proportion of graduates proceed to PhD study, or, if medically qualified, to clinical practice or research.
 As well as scientific training, the programme expands students' knowledge of transferable skills, allowing them to enter a variety of other careers including, industry, finance, management and various types of consultancy.

-The latest news- one of our current MSc students, Reza Rezaei Javan (2014-2015) has an article on Syncytin gene featured on the front page of the I,Science Magazine website.
+The latest news- one of our MSc students, Reza Rezaei Javan (2014-2015) had an article on Syncytin gene featured on the front page of the I,Science Magazine website.
 Direct link to the article:

 - To develop a deep understanding of viruses and processes involved in the interaction of viruses at the molecular level;

 - To provide excellent training in laboratory and research skills;

 - To provide a solid foundation of research experience for those who intend to go on to study for a PhD; and